About Federal Networks 2015

-The Army's Acting Chief Information Officer and the Program Executive Officer for Enterprise Information Systems (PEO EIS) will provide an update on Army Enterprise IT initiatives for Department of Defense and Army business and combat service support systems, as well as the Army's communications and computer infrastructure.
+The Army's Deputy Chief Information Officer and the Program Executive Officer for Enterprise Information Systems (PEO EIS) will provide an update on Army Enterprise IT initiatives for Department of Defense and Army business and combat service support systems, as well as the Army's communications and computer infrastructure.
 The presentations will highlight the Army's role in the evolution of the Joint Information Environment (JIE), and will cover specific upcoming requirements from industry for near-term and mid-term support to create its next generation network infrastructure, services and applications.

-Al Tarasiuk -- Chief Information Officer, Office of the Director of National Intelligence
+Al Tarasiuk – Chief Information Officer, Office of the Director of National Intelligence

 Air Force Information Technology Update

-The Program Executive Officer for Business and Enterprise Systems (BES) and Director of the BES Directorate will provide an overview of the Air Force’s strategies, plans, programs, and requirements for enhancing and operating the Air Force networks and network-related information technology, focusing on specific upcoming Air Force requirements for support in implementing and operating targeted network and IT enhancements.
+An overview of the Air Force’s strategies, plans, programs, and requirements for enhancing and operating the Air Force networks and network-related information technology, focusing on specific upcoming Air Force requirements for support in implementing and operating targeted network and IT enhancements.